Valio manufactures a range of jams, fillings and marmalades for the food industry, made at our home of flavours in Suonenjoki.

 A proportion of Valio’s berry products and fruit preparations are sold to customers in a portfolio that also includes toffee, caramel and even savoury items.
 These ingredients are employed in a broad variety of products from quark bars to milk-based drinks and cakes or icing, and in different sectors such as the bakery and ice cream industries.

 Special challenges do arise in e.g. understanding the needs of foreign customers in particular.
-“Let’s imagine a customer from the Baltic States who wants a preparation tasting like a childhood favourite toffee candy.
+“Let’s imagine a customer from the Baltic countries who wants a preparation tasting like a childhood favourite toffee candy.
 It’s not easy for product developers to tie it down as they need to know as precisely as possible what the customer is looking for.
-The exact production parameters are a secondary issue, ultimately it’s the taste that matters,” Mr Ylösjoki explains.
+The exact production parameters are a secondary issue, ultimately it’s the taste that matters,” Grewall explains.

-The new production line will enable us to add a range of novel features and produce smaller individual batches where needed.
+The production line enables us to add a range of novel features and produce smaller individual batches where needed.
 It helps Valio focus also on the future, keeping abreast of industry developments, and be the first to manufacture completely new kinds of product.

 The plant is an important employer in Suonenjoki and many generations of Valio staff have made fruit preparations there.
-“These people are unashamedly dedicated to their work.
-It seems to be much more than just a job from eight to four,” Mr Ylösjoki says.
 Know-how in manufacturing jams at Suonenjoki is a matter of expertise accumulated over a long period of time.

 Valio is a trend leader meeting customer needs.
 “The Suonenjoki plant is compact which makes for flexibility.
-Consumers increasingly want natural products, fewer E numbers, and more functional foods.
-Our ability to react and make tailored products delivers customer satisfaction,” says Olli.
+Consumers increasingly want natural clean label products, fewer E numbers, and more functional foods.
+Our ability to react and make tailored products delivers customer satisfaction,” says Grewall.

 People are looking for products with more berries, fewer flavourings and often less sugar.
 Fruit preparation manufacturing can be challenging.
 We create around 90 new products annually for Valio and its customers.
 Valio is the biggest buyer of berries and producer of berry preparations in Finland, and the Suonenjoki flavour plant deserves praise for its role, with berries in particular.